ginstrom/paladin-novel/manuscript/chapter-11.md

 "Your blade," she said quietly.
 "May I see it?"

 Gond hesitated, then drew the silver sword.
 Even in the afternoon light, it seemed to gleam with its own inner radiance, the steel unmarked despite weeks of use.
+The moment the blade cleared its sheath, several onlookers stepped back involuntarily, as if the weapon's presence pressed against them like a warm wind.

-Silviana's eyes widened with recognition.
-"By the ancient trees," she whispered.
+Silviana's eyes widened with recognition, her breath catching as she stared at the transformed steel.
+"By the ancient trees," she whispered, her voice barely audible.
 "I had heard rumors, but to see it with my own eyes..."
-She looked up at Gond with something approaching reverence.
+She looked up at Gond with something approaching reverence, her hands trembling slightly.
 "Do you know what you carry?"

 "A sword that used to be crude iron," Gond said.
 "It changed during the battle when I first healed Dax."